 PURPOSE OF PROJECT

-The Pennsylvania K-12 Leadership Project will focus on issues pertaining to school district superintendents and school principals.
-It will:
+The Pennsylvania K-12 Leadership Project focused on issues pertaining to school district superintendents and school principals.
+It had:

-- Identify and illuminate the knowledge and skill base necessary for successful school and district administration.
+- Identified and illuminated the knowledge and skill base necessary for successful school and district administration.

-- Relate these findings to current preparation programs and professional development opportunities to identify gaps.
+- Related these findings to current preparation programs and professional development opportunities to identify gaps.

-- Identify current and anticipated supply and demand (relying as appropriate on recent work of the Legislative Joint State Government Commission).
+- Identified current and anticipated supply and demand (relying as appropriate on recent work of the Legislative Joint State Government Commission).

-- Identify exemplary programs of administrator recruitment and induction, to the degree such programs are validated as being effective.
+- Identified exemplary programs of administrator recruitment and induction, to the degree such programs are validated as being effective.

-- Develop and propose policy recommendations to state policymakers, school boards, and administrator preparation institutions.
+- Developed and proposed policy recommendations to state policymakers, school boards, and administrator preparation institutions.

 Decades of effective schools research — going back to the work of Ron Edmonds in the 1960s – continue to find a strong relationship between effective instructional leadership of schools and high levels of student achievement.
 Leading schools and districts has become more complex than ever before, due in part to increased pressure to perform, increased diversity of students, and an unstable political environment within which schools must operate.